Artie’s Festival India

-The Artie’s Festival will return to India, after a two-and-a-half-year break, for its landmark 25th edition in June 2022.
-French instrumentalists, violinist Cyprien Brod and pianist Romain Descharmes, will perform along with artistic director Herrmann at the two-day event.
-They will present compositions by such Western classical music greats as Beethoven, Brahms, Chausson, Grieg and Sarasate.
+The Artie’s Festival, after having returned to India post a two-and-a-half-year break for its 25th edition, have showcased performances by French instrumentalists, violinist Cyprien Brod and pianist Romain Descharmes, along with artistic director Herrmann.
+The event presented compositions by such Western classical music greats as Beethoven, Brahms, Chausson, Grieg and Sarasate.

 Check out more music festivals here.